Coco-Juice/League-Game-Analysis/README.md

 For the base prediction model, I will be trying to perform binary classification on the `results` column, using accuracy as the metric for evaluating my model, and splitting my data into training and testing set on a 75-25 split.
 I'm choosing accuracy as the metric for evaluation because the columns I will be using to predict `results` are roughly normal, thus I don't need to use other metrics.

 ## Baseline Model
 For this base binary classification model I will be using `goldat10`, `xpat10`, `firstblood`, and `firstdragon` columns as my features.
-I'm choosing these columns because these all contain statistics that can be collected within 10 minutes of a match.
 The columns `goldat10` and `xpat10` are both quantitative so I do not have to do any encoding on them, but the columns `firstblood` and `firstdragon` are ordinal so I will first use OneHotEncoder to transform these 2 columns before training a DecisionTreeClassifier with max_depth of 5.

 After fitting the model my accuracy on the training data is 66.43% while the accuracy on the testing data is 65.48%.
-The accuracy is better than randomly guessing if a team will win or lose but it is not much better and this model can be improved.
+The accuracy of my model is better than randomly guessing if a team will win or lose but it is not much better and this model can be improved.

 ## Final Model
 For the final model, I will add 2 new features: `killsat10` and `firsttower`.
 I'm adding these 2 features because I think these 2 features are a good metric to see the pacing of the game.
-League of Legends is a team versus team game so eventually you will have to fight your opponents and start working on taking down their Nexus, and these 2 new features are a good representation of who is fighting and has a slight advantage.
+League of Legends is a team versus team game so eventually you will have to fight your opponents and start working on taking down their Nexus, and these 2 new features are a good representation of which team is winning fights and has an advantage.

-For encoding the columns, `killsat10` column is a quantitative column but it is highly right skewered so I will use StandardScalar to standardize the column. `firsttower` is an ordinal column so I will OneHotEncode the column.
+For encoding the columns, `killsat10` column is a quantitative column but it is highly right skewed so I will use StandardScalar to standardize the column. `firsttower` is an ordinal column so I will OneHotEncode the column.
 Finally, I want to tune max_depth and max_features for the final model because I think tuning these 2 hyperparameters will benefit my model the most.
 Using GridSearchCV the best hyperparameter to use is 2 for max_depth and 11 for max_features.

-With the additional features and tuned hyperparameters for the binary classification model the accuracy for the training data is now 68.52% and the accuracy for the testing data is now 67.83%.
+With the additional features and tuned hyperparameters, the binary classification model the accuracy for the training data is now 68.52% and the accuracy for the testing data is now 67.83%.
 This is an improvement over the accuracy of the base model but unfortunately still not great compared to simple random guesses.

 ## Fairness Analysis
-For this section I want to see if my model is fair towards different groups.
+For this section I want to see if my model is fair towards different groups, specifically between matches that are shorter/longer.
 The question I want to answer is **does my model perform worse for matches that are longer than 28 minutes than it does for matches that are shorter than 28 minutes?**

 **Null Hypothesis:** my model is fair, meaning its accuracy for matches lasting longer than 28 minutes is the same for matches lasting shorter tahn 28 minutes.